samsoftwaredev/portfolio/README.md

 - [] SEO optimization
 - [] Google Analytics
 - [] Add FE/BE blogs pages
-- [] Finish 'Super Cute Wars' game
+- [] Finish 'Super Cute Wars' game (embedded iframe) for when user is bored or waiting
 - [] Republish AlliesPro and add it to the list of projects